 If you are 16 years old, another person can have sex with you if you agree to it (unless they are your carer or supervisor—see section on sex with a carer or supervisor below).

-For example, a person does not give their consent include if they:
+A person does not give their consent if they:

-Sex does not involve kissing or touching if there isn’t penetration of the mouth, anus or vagina.
+Sex does not involve kissing or touching if there isn’t penetration.
 However, please be aware that other sexual activity that doesn’t technically involve penetration may be considered indecent assault.
+For more information about these laws please see the NSW page on sexual harassment.

 Also, there are also special laws that apply to filming, photographing or sharing sexual images online or by phone.
 For more information about these laws please see our page on sexting.